-Source: New York Extension Disaster Education Network | Cornell ness disruptions due to the sheer number of water users that are competing for the limited water resources.
+Source: New York Extension Disaster Education Network |Cornell

+Drought is defined as a prolonged period of dryness due to a natural reduction in the amount of precipitation expected over an extended period of time, usually a season or more in length.
+Large urbanized areas are more vulnerable to water shortages and business disruptions due to the sheer number of water users that are competing for limited water resources.
 Rural agricultural areas in southern Lower Michigan are highly vulnerable to drought conditions that affect the quantity or quality of crops, livestock, and other agricultural activities.
 A prolonged drought can seriously effect local and regional income, which influences the local economy.
 Drought can also cause long-term problems that can affect the viability of some agricultural operations and increase the threat of wildfire.